Edit on GitHub

 Hardware Assembly

-1. Remove the LDS-01 or LDS-02 LiDAR sensor and install it in the front of TurtleBot3.
+1. Remove the LDS-01 or LDS-02 LiDAR sensor and install it on the front of TurtleBot3.

 2. Install the OpenMANIPULATOR-X on the TurtleBot3.